 Full-length practice tests are the best way to get acclimated to the timing and question formats you'll encounter on the AP Human Geography exam.
 They'll also help you figure out where you need to put in additional study time to improve your scores.

 In this article, we'll give you links to all the best practice tests available for AP Human Geography, including full official tests, full unofficial tests, and mini unofficial quizzes that test specific parts of the curriculum.

 Official AP Human Geography Practice Tests

-Official practice tests are - officially - the best materials to use in preparation for any standardized test, including AP Human Geography.
-You can be confident that the difficulty level of the questions is on par with what you'll see on the real test, which means you'll be able to estimate your score pretty accurately.
+Official practice tests are the best materials to use in preparation for any standardized test, including AP Human Geography.
+You can be confident that the difficulty level of the questions is on par with what you'll see on the real test, which means that you'll be able to estimate your score pretty accurately.

-This is in contrast to many unofficial practice materials, which can be hit or miss regarding their predictive value for the real test.
-Practice tests that weren't created by the College Board may have questions that are phrased and formatted differently or are either too easy or too challenging.
+This is in contrast to many unofficial practice materials, which can be either hit or miss in terms of their predictive value for the exam.
+Practice tests that were not created by the College Board might have questions that are phrased or formatted differently, or are too easy or too hard.

-Without further ado, here are the three resources I could find for official AP Human Geography questions:
+Here are the best practice resources we could find for official AP Human Geography questions.

 Authenti City is a great place.
 The people are so honest, and their practice tests are the best you can get anywhere.
 Wouldn't recommend it as a vacation destination, though.
 You will not be able to escape from reality.